Want to explore sachsenhausen concentration camp

 During World War II, Berlin had several concentration camps in its vicinity, including:

-Purpose and Impact of the Concentration Camps
+Functions and Consequences of the Camps

 1. Systematic Persecution